 The following information helps you diagnose a video problem in the monitor by the number of beeps (audio responses) heard.

-- Power off the system unit. - Insert the Advanced Diagnostics diskette into drive A. - Power on the system unit. - Listen for the beep(s) at the end of POST, and wait for the LED on drive A to come on, go off, and stay off.
+- Power off the system unit.

+- Insert the Advanced Diagnostics diskette into drive A.

+- Power on the system unit.

+- Listen for one beep at the end of POST.